fedor1984/fedor1984/pages/english.md

 Different types of processors use different byte orders.

 Big Endian is the “high to low” byte order.
 It corresponds to the usual order of writing Arabic numbers - from left to right.
-This byte order is used in SPARC, Motorola, IBM processors, as well as in the TCP/IP protocol.
+This byte order is used in SPARC, Motorola, IBM processors, as well as in TCP/IP protocol.

 The order of Little Endian, in turn, is “from low to high”.
-For example, the number 123 in this order would be written as 321.
+For example, number 123 in this order would be written as 321.
 This byte order is used in x86 CPU-s family, as well as in USB and PCI interfaces.

-The question arises - how does the processor determine which order of bytes is used to work with the information block?
-For this, a special character was introduced in Unicode - U+FEFF.
+Arises the question - how does the processor determine which order of bytes is used to work with the information block?
+For this, special character was introduced in Unicode - U+FEFF.

 We already know it - this is a Byte Order Marker (BOM).
 ```